kiyanmair/shift-sync/CONTRIBUTING.md

 ## Adding a new integration

-1. **Create a new integration file**
+1. **Create a new integration directory**

-    Create a new Go file in [internal/integrations/source](./internal/integrations/source/) or [internal/integrations/destination](./internal/integrations/destination/), named with the format `integrationname.go`.
+    Create a new directory in [internal/integrations](./internal/integrations/), named with the format `integrationname`.
-    You should strongly consider duplicating the `example.go` file in the same directory, as there is some boilerplate involved.
+    You should strongly consider duplicating [foochat](./internal/integrations/foochat/), as there is some boilerplate involved.
+    The integration code will have to be in `.go` files, which you can name according to their contents.

+1. **Name the Go package**

+    Provide the package name at the top of all of the integration's `.go` files.
+    Use the same format as the directory name, i.e. `package integrationname`.

-1. **Define your required fields**
+1. **Define the supplied fields**

-    Define a `struct` type in your integration file.
+    Define a `struct` type for the integration's supplied fields, named with the format `IntegrationName`.
-    You can define any fields you'd like, using `mapstructure` struct tags to indicate their corresponding TOML field name.
+    Use `mapstructure` struct tags to indicate each struct field's corresponding TOML field name.
     Don't include the `type` configuration field; this indicates the corresponding integration, but does not populate the struct.

-1. **Rename your constructor**
+1. **Update the constructor**

+    Rename the duplicated constructor with the format `NewIntegrationName`.
-    Rename the example constructor to reflect your integration name.
+    Change the type of the `i` variable to your struct type.
-    You should not have to make changes to the constructor implementation.
+    You should not have to make additional changes to the constructor implementation.

+1. **Register the constructor**

+    Update the duplicated `init` function body to reference the integration name and constructor function.
+    The name should have the format `integration_name` and will match against `type` values in the configuration file.
+    Add a blank import to [importer.go](./internal/integrations/importer.go) for the integration directory.

 1. **Implement the interface**

-    Implement the relevant interface for your integration.
+    Implement the relevant interfaces for the integration.
-    For sources, this will be `Source`, requiring an `FetchUsers` method.
+    Source systems will require a `FetchUsers` method.
-    For destinations, this will be `Destination`, requiring an `UpdateUsers` method.
+    Destination systems will require an `UpdateUsers` method.
+    Bidirectional systems will require both of these methods.
     Please do not use integration-specific external packages like SDKs, to minimise dependencies.

-1. **Register your constructor**

-    Update the example `init` function body to reference your integration name and constructor function.
-    The name should have the format `integration_name` and will match against `type` values in the configuration file.
+1. **Implement struct validation**

+    Implement the `Validate` method, returning a descriptive error for any invalid configuration values.
+    Bidirectional integrations may require different validity rules depending on whether the integration is being used as a source or destination.
+    In this case, check the value of `direction` before performing direction-specific validation.